Thursday, March 19, 2026

 More fish cakes

-That is to say, mash up the fish, the onion, the tomato and the baking liquor with the left over potato.
+That is to say, mash up the skinned fish, the onion, the tomato and the baking liquor with the left over potato.
 Stir in an egg.
 Fry in a little rape seed oil.
 No spices or herbs or anything of that sort.
 Once again, as noticed at reference 1, not very neat, but tasty.

 I was rather dubious about this, but when we got through the more modern cook books to the trusty Radiation Cook Book, we found that fish croquettes could indeed involve white sauce.
 Not sure about the anchovy essence though.